PGSBlog/Hyundai-project/README.md

 setup networking in /etc/netplan/50-cloud-init.yaml, then run sudo netplan apply.
 In my case, I've set up dhcp for WiFi and static IP for ethernet to be able to connect to the Turtlebot3 from my laptop.

-3.make changes to /boot/firmware/config.txt by adding 2 lines at the end python''' start_x=1
+3.make changes to /boot/firmware/config.txt by adding 2 lines at the end

+# Config.txt Setting

+start_x=1
 gpu_mem=128

-'''
+# Terminal Command

-sudo apt-get update && sudo apt-get upgrade sudo apt-get install v4l-utils and then sudo modprobe bcm2835-v4l2 reboot and reconnect via SSH test that the camera now works: ls -l /dev | grep video should show /dev/video0 take a picture v4l2-ctl --set-fmt-video=width=2592,height=1944,pixelformat=3 v4l2-ctl --stream-mmap=3 --stream-count=1 --stream-to=somefile.jpg if the camera doesn't work at this point, you can try the following workarounds:
+sudo apt-get update && sudo apt-get upgrade sudo apt-get install v4l-utils and then sudo modprobe bcm2835-v4l2

+4. reboot and reconnect via SSH

+<h3>test that the camera now works:</h3>

+# Terminal Command
+ls -l /dev | grep video

+# should show /dev/video0

+<h3>take a picture</h3>

+# Terminal Command

+v4l2-ctl --set-fmt-video=width=2592,height=1944,pixelformat=3
+v4l2-ctl --stream-mmap=3 --stream-count=1 --stream-to=somefile.jpg

+#if the camera doesn't work at this point, you can try the following workarounds:

-Ensure your user has access to the camera device
+5. Ensure your user has access to the camera device

+# Terminal Command

 sudo usermod -aG video $USER
 sudo chmod 777 /dev/vchiq

-Update your RPI firmware
+# Update your RPI firmware

+# Terminal Command

 sudo curl -L --output /usr/bin/rpi-update https://raw.githubusercontent.com/Hexxeh/rpi-update/master/rpi-update && sudo chmod +x /usr/bin/rpi-update
 sudo rpi-update

-then reboot
+6. then reboot

-After verifying that the camera works fine, follow the instructions from this thread:
+7. After verifying that the camera works fine, follow the instructions from this thread:

+8. Install additional packages for camera on both RPI and device you'll be running rviz from (a.k.a PC)

+# Terminal Command

-Install additional packages for camera on both RPI and device you'll be running rviz from (a.k.a PC) sudo apt install ros-foxy-image-tools sudo apt install ros-foxy-usb-cam sudo apt install ros-foxy-compressed-image-transport apply changes from this PR to files in ~/turtlebot3_ws/src and then rebuild by running colcon build inside ~/turtlebot_ws follow the Quickstart guide from Bringup onwards
+sudo apt install ros-foxy-image-tools sudo apt install ros-foxy-usb-cam sudo apt install ros-foxy-compressed-image-transport

+9. apply changes from this PR to files in ~/turtlebot3_ws/src and then rebuild by running colcon build inside ~/turtlebot_ws
+10. follow the Quickstart guide from Bringup onwards